hashicorp/terraform-provider-tls/website/docs/d/public_key.html.md

   are supported, and ECDSA keys with curves "P256", "P384" and "P251" are supported.
 This attribute is empty if an incompatible ECDSA curve is selected.
+* `public_key_fingerprint_md5` - The md5 hash of the public key data in
+  OpenSSH MD5 hash format, e.g. `aa:bb:cc:...`.
+Only available if the selected private key format is compatible, as per the rules for `public_key_openssh`.